pharringtonp19/mecon/docs/chapters/objectives/profit.md

 ### **Introduction**

+??? question inline end "Consider"

+    What else makes modeling the behavior of firms complex?
+Consider for instance that the actions of the firm today affect its feasibility set tomorrow!

-As we've alluded to previously, modeling the behavior of firms can be quite complex as their choice set can be quite large, their time horizion can include several time periods, and the demand that they face may be partially unknown to them.
+As we've alluded to previously, modeling the behavior of firms can be quite complex.
+The reason(s) being that a firm's choice set can be quite large.
+The time horizon that the firm considers can involve multiple periods.
+And, the demand that they face may be partially unknown.

-For the moment, we're not going to try and capture this complexity.
-Instead, we just want model firms in a relatively simplistic setting so that you can begin to see what are the key components and how these key components fit together.
-Later on in the semester, we'll be able to add more complexity to our models by considering multiple time periods and thinking through how a firms decisions today affect their choice set tomorrow, and things of that nature.
-For the time being, we're going to model firms as a profit maximizing entity operating in a single period.
+Later in the semester, we'll be able to add complexity to our models by considering multiple time periods and thinking through how a firms decisions today affect their choice set tomorrow, and things of that nature.
+For the moment though, we want to begin my modeling firms as a profit maximizing entity in a single time period where demand is known.

 In this context, the objective of the firm is to make choices in order to maximize their profit.
-Profit you may recall is the difference between **Revenue** and **Cost**.

 $$\text{Profit} = \text{Revenue} - \text{Cost}  $$